 This fund is being managed by ICICI Prudential Mutual Fund and will mimic the Nifty 50 index.
 The fund manager for the scheme is Kayzad Eghlim who manages few other Sensex and Nifty index funds for the AMC.
 The fund is available since February 2002.

 SBI Nifty Index Fund is being managed by SBI Mutual Fund and follows the performance of the Nifty 50 index.
 The fund manager for the scheme is Raviprakash Sharma.
-Mr Shamra manages another index ETFs, gold ETFs, gold funds among other funds he manages for the AMC.
+Mr Shamra manages other index ETFs, gold ETFs, gold funds among other funds he manages for the AMC.
 This scheme was launched in January 2002.

 This fund is being managed by ICICI Prudential Mutual Fund and is designed to replicate the performance of the Nifty Next 50 Index.
 This index consists of 50 companies from the Nifty 100 Index after excluding the Nifty 50 companies.
 The fund manager for this fund is Kayzad Eghlim.
 The fund was launched in June 2010.